 A new business establishment to our Culver community is Al's Radio and TV store located at 115

 South Main Street, operated by Mr. and Mrs. Albert J .
-Sytsma.
-The newly-decorated shop offers

-for sale.
+players, hi-fi sets, and Easy washers and dryers for sale.
 Appliance servicing and repair is also available.